Curriculum Statement

 Our aim is to provide a broad and balanced curriculum, focused on maximising student potential and progress that allows all students to flourish and be the best they can become.

 On starting at Tarleton Academy every student is allocated a Personal Tutor and is placed into a tutor group.
-These tutor groups contain students from every year group and each group is a member of one of four houses; Daley, Ennis, Farah, and Wiggins.
+These tutor groups contain students from every year group and each group is a member of one of four houses; Douglas, Mersey, Ribble, and Yarrow.
 Each house is led by a House Progress Lead and has a dedicated Pastoral & Behaviour Manager (a non-teacher dedicated to wellbeing support).
 Year 7 have their own dedicated Pastoral & Behaviour Manager.
 Tutors and the House Progress Leads, together with our Head of Learning Support and Assistant Head with responsibility for Progress and Intervention ensure cross subject overview, interrogation and intervention on progress and learning matters for individuals.

 Key Stage 3 from September 2023

 Students in Year 7 and 8 will continue to be taught in mixed attainment groupings for the majority of their subjects; English, Maths, Science, Modern Languages (Spanish), History, Religious Studies and PE.
-A smaller group of students will continue to work together following the same curriculum with additional support focused on developing literacy and learner confidence.
-However we will be making changes to the way we deliver the subjects which we have previously taught through a carousel rotation; Music, Computer Science, Art, Drama, Food Preparation and Design and Technology.
+A smaller group of students work together following the same curriculum with additional support focused on developing literacy and learner confidence.

 All Years